 Wash the rice and keep the second batch of water for your fermented rice water if you want.
-Yes, take care of your stomach with this dish and do a skincare with the fermented rice water that you get from it (article about fermented rice water here).
+Yes, take care of your stomach with this dish and do a skincare with the fermented rice water.

 We will cook rice with a rice cooker and so the water and rice proportion should be 1:2.

 Add in a pinch of turmeric powder and salt (and that chicken fat that you skimmed earlier if you want to try the traditional fatty chicken rice) and stir to dissolve.
 Set the cooker and just wait for your rice to be cooked.